J. P. R. Williams

-Playing in the position of full back, he was noted for his aggressive attacking style.
-With his long sideboards and socks around his ankles, "JPR" was an iconic figure on the legendary 1970s Wales team.
-However, despite playing full back throughout his international career, his favourite position was flanker, where he played for Tondu at the end of his career.
+Playing in the position of full-back, he was noted for his aggressive attacking style.
+With his long sideburns and socks around his ankles, "JPR" was an iconic figure on the successful 1970s Wales team.
+However, despite playing full-back throughout his international career, his preferred position was flanker, where he played for Tondu at the end of his career.

-He is one of a small group of Welsh players to have won three Grand Slams including Gerald Davies, Gareth Edwards, Ryan Jones, Adam Jones, Gethin Jenkins and Alun Wyn Jones.
+Williams is one of a small group of Welsh players to have won three Grand Slams including Gerald Davies, Gareth Edwards, Ryan Jones, Adam Jones, Gethin Jenkins and Alun Wyn Jones.

-An orthopaedic surgeon by profession, Williams has continued to be involved in rugby since retirement, currently serving as president of the Bridgend Ravens.
+An orthopaedic surgeon by profession, Williams continued to be involved in rugby following his retirement, serving as president of the Bridgend Ravens.

 Early life

-Williams was born just outside Bridgend, Wales, and was educated at Bridgend Boys Grammar School (now Brynteg Comprehensive School) and then Millfield School in Somerset, as was his Wales teammate Gareth Edwards.
+Williams was born just outside Bridgend, Wales, and was educated at Bridgend Boys' Grammar School (now Brynteg Comprehensive School) and then Millfield School in Somerset, as was his Wales teammate Gareth Edwards.

 As well as being a rugby union player, Williams was also a successful tennis player at youth level, before fully committing to rugby.
 He won the 1966 British Junior title at the All England Lawn Tennis and Croquet Club in Wimbledon, beating David Lloyd 6–4, 6–4; this is often erroneously cited as being a Junior Wimbledon victory, including in J.P.R.'s autobiography, when in fact it was won by Vladimir Korotkov.
+As an adult amateur, Williams participated in the first event of the tennis Open Era, the 1968 British Hard Court Championships in Bournemouth, but lost to Bob Howe in the first round.
+In an interview years later, Williams stated that "If I had to make the decision now, I might have opted for tennis," but admitted that his lack of a big serve would have hindered any chances of success.